DanBaissa/Black-Marble-Utilities/README.md

 tasks more manageable and relevant.
 - **Improved Data Management**: Cropping reduces the file size of raster datasets, facilitating easier storage, handling, and sharing.
-- **Versatility**: The script supports a wide range of applications, from environmental monitoring to urban planning, by allowing users to concentrate on areas of interest.

 #### Usage Instructions
 To utilize the `Country Cropping` script, specify the directory containing the raster files to be cropped, the output